10 Venomous Thai Snakes From Rare To Famous

 Length: 40-70cm.

-Doctors soon arrived on the scene and administered antibiotics and analgesics, which prevented the normal bleeding and coagulopathy of pitviper species.
+Doctors soon arrived on the scene, and administered antibiotics and analgesics, which prevented the normal bleeding and coagulopathy of pitviper species.
 The man was discharged after 26 hours.
-It was no laughing matter, but the beautiful pitviper may be one of the safer of Thailand’s 17 green pitvipers.
+The incident was no laughing matter, but the beautiful pitviper may be one of the safer of Thailand’s 17 green pitvipers.

 5 MacLelland’s coral snake